 The Orwell Prizes aim to encourage good writing and thinking about politics.
 The winning entries should strive to meet Orwell’s own ambition ‘to make political writing into an art’.
 They should be of equal excellence in style and content – the writing must be both political and artful.

-In addition to the annual Orwell Youth Prize for young writers, there are currently five prizes:
+Today, in addition to The Orwell Youth Prize for young writers, there are four prizes:

 - The Orwell Prize for Political Writing